quietvoid/pgen_client/README.md

 > [!WARNING]
 > I cannot guarantee that the displayed measurement data is accurate or even correct.
 > My knowledge of colour math is limited and I have not done extensive verification.
-> Do consider double checking results with other calibration software such as `DisplayCAL`.
+> Do consider double checking results with other calibration software such as `DisplayCAL` or `HCFR`.

 **Instructions**:
 1. Select the `Internal` pattern generator.